corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/introduction/key-concepts.md

 *Note about what's available in DP 2 (nothing?) and what's coming soon - layer cake architecture means p2p layer could be used independently - no flow network*
 -->

-### Flow layer
+### Flow Layer

-The flow layer builds on top of the P2P layer.
-It expands the capabilities it expresses with [flows](#flows).
+The Flow Layer expands the capabilities of the P2P Layer with the introduction of the flow framework.
-Flows allow Developers to encapsulate complex business logic that orchestrates actions by multiple parties into simple, linear code.
+[Flows](#flows) allow Developers to encapsulate complex business logic that orchestrates actions by multiple parties into simple, linear code.
 Corda takes that simple code and breaks it into asynchronous messages executed across the network with responses flowing to where they should.
 This is transparent to Developers.

-For example, if Alice needs to talk to Bob and have Bob get Charlie to agree and send that to Claire, the flow layer is required.
+For example, if Alice needs to talk to Bob and have Bob get Charlie to agree and send that to Claire, the Flow Layer is required.
 It is about the orchestration of events, passing information that requires agreeing, viewing, and actioning.
+This layer integrates with the system of record and triggers events.
 CorDapps can drive third party systems here and respond to incoming events.

-The flow layer is accessed through a series of APIs that allow for the creation of flows.
+The Flow Layer is accessed through a series of APIs that allow for the creation of flows.
 This is where the business problem is solved and the majority of code is written.
 This is the code that is built, packaged, distributed, installed, and executed.

-### Ledger layer
+### Ledger Layer

-The ledger layer addresses business problems that require some form of distributed ledger.
+The Ledger Layer addresses business problems that require some form of distributed ledger.
 This layer solves problems where orchestrating parties must verify something is true without trusting one another.
 The layer is itself pluggable, enabling you to select different models of ledgers as needed.
-When the lifecycle of data continues beyond the parties first interacting with it, the ledger layer allows its evolution without the input of the creating party.
+When the lifecycle of data continues beyond the parties first interacting with it, the Ledger Layer allows its evolution without the input of the creating party.
 Ledger code adds the ability to cryptographically verify proposed changes to data such that no parties can repudiate they agreed.
 Future versions will contain the following ledger models:
 *	[Consensual ](#consensual)